-The Modjeska was named after a Polish actress, but was invented right here in Louisville at Muth’s Candies.
+The famous Modjeska was named after a Polish actress and Muth’s Candies still has the original recipe!
+Anton Busath was the inventor of the Modjeska but after his candy store in Louisville burned down, Muth’s Candies welcomed him into their kitchen for the holiday season.
+After deciding not to reopen his candy store, Busath gifted Muth’s the recipe for Modjeska.
 The candy is essentially a delicious, soft caramel with a chewy marshmallow center.
 Try it dipped in chocolate or rolled in nuts!

-Muth’s also serves the classic version of the Kentucky bourbon ball: a delicious round chocolate filled with a soft bourbon cream and chopped pecans.
+Muth’s also serves their version of the Kentucky bourbon ball: the Bourbon Barrel!
+While most bourbon balls have a bourbon cream center, Muth’s Bourbon Barrel features a deliciously soft, dough-like center.
 So, you can cross two of the most famous Louisville and Kentucky foods off your bucket list in one spot!

 - Ride the Gravy Train at Biscuit Belly

-NuLu’s delicious biscuit-sandwhich eatery makes 3 different, delicious gravies.
+NuLu’s delicious biscuit-sandwich eatery makes 3 different, delicious gravies.
 Order a “Gravy Train” to try them all and appreciate the excellent pun.

 We have yet to dislike a single thing we’ve tried off the menu, but our favorite biscuit sandwich (the Mama’s Boy) pairs buttermilk chicken with roasted jalapenos, pimento cheese, crunchy pickles, and a fried green tomato.